 Claire, Hugo, Evie and I are sitting down at the table eating dinner when a discussion takes place that goes a little something like:

+Hugo: What did you do at work today Dad?
 Al: I was trying to fix a website today mate, it was broken.
+Hugo: Ohh, okay.

 A few minutes lapses.

+Hugo: Dad, I know what is wrong with the websites!
+Al: Really, what is wrong with them?
+Hugo: Did you check that the power is plugged in and turned on?
 Al: No, I didn’t think of that – I’ll tell my boss Shaden about it tomorrow.

 A few minutes lapses.